Table of Contents

 This post will provide a detailed tutorial about recording the audio and adding it to the slide.
 You can also know various optional audio recorders and choose the most suitable one from them.

 How to record audio for Google Slides may be the first question you have in adding audio to Google Slides.
 Some powerful screen capture tools can help.
-In this part, we will take EaseUS RecExperts for Windows as an example and teach you how to record the audio.
+In this part, we will take EaseUS RecExperts as an example and teach you how to record the audio.

 - Record computer audio and your voice easily